HTTPS on the Source Interface¶

 on your admin workstation:

-This command will prompt you for the following variables:
+This command will prompt you for the following information:

 The filenames should match the names of the files provided to you by DigiCert,